By Dan Howdle | Wednesday, February 12th 2020

 Virgin Mobile uses the EE network, which has the widest 4G coverage in the UK.
 This allows Virgin Media to say it can cover 99% of the population with 4G.
 Essentially, Virgin Mobile is saying its signal will reach all parts of the UK, but there may also be local factors such as buildings, trees or weather that could affect the actual coverage you receive.

 Your best bet is to look at Virgin’s mobile coverage checker.
 This lets you enter your postcode and it will tell you if your area has low, moderate, good, very good or excellent coverage.
 It will also tell you how good your area is for both the standard 3G and superfast 4G coverage.

 Virgin customers seem pretty happy with the signal they get.
 Ofcom’s latest service quality reportfrom 2016 shows 87% of customers were happy with their Virgin Mobile phone reception – above the average of 86%.

 Virgin Mobile customers get off to a good start as there are no upfront costs, and you can upsize or downsize your data and minutes each month, and if you like to do regularly upgrade to the latest device, you can trade in your old phone whilst in contract.

 When it comes to customer service, value for money and coverage, Virgin does well.
 Ofcom regularly rates Virgin highly when it comes to customer service, and tagging onto the EE network gives Virgin the benefit of the widest 4G coverage in the UK.

-On the downside, there are no 30-day options and tethering is not permitted, which could cause problems for some.
+On the downside, there are no 30-day options, which could cause problems for some.
 However, its prices for contract and SIM-only deals put it regularly among the best buys, and you can get cash for referring a friend or take advantage of special deals offering freebies such as tablets.

 Overall we'd say Virgin Mobile is definitely a provider worth considering, especially if you can reap the added benefits of also being a Virgin Media broadband customer.